-Published By Janet Gershen-Siegel at December 9, 2017
+Published By Janet Gershen-Siegel at December 9th, 2017

 Given this, you need to work on rapidly developing your corporate credit.
 Improve and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these business opportunities, or they will cost you a lot more.
 And no business owner wants that.
 You should recognize what affects your business credit before you can make it better.

 Credit reporting agencies will also assess your personal credit score and your very own history of payments.
-If your own personal credit is good, and in particular if you have a fairly long credit history (that is, you did not just get your first credit card a short time ago), then your personal credit can come to the rescue of your business.
+If your own personal credit is good, and in particular if you have a fairly long credit history, then your personal credit can come to the rescue of your business.

-Typically the reverse is also right– if your consumer credit history is bad, then it will have a bearing on your corporate credit scores until your business and personal credit can be split.
+Typically the reverse is also right.
+If your consumer credit history is bad, then it will have a bearing on your corporate credit scores until your business and personal credit can be split.

 Your credit utilization rate just shows the amount of cash you have on credit which is then divided by your overall available credit.
-Lenders ordinarily do not like to see this exceed 30% (so for every $100 in credit, do not borrow on more than $30 of that).
+Lenders ordinarily do not like to see this exceed 30%.
+So for every $100 in credit, do not borrow on more than $30 of that.
 If this percent is increasing, you’ll have to spend down and work off your debts ahead of borrowing more.

 Tardy monthly payments will affect your company credit score for a good seven years.
-If you pay your business (and personal) debts off, as fast as possible and as fully as possible, then you can make a very real difference when it pertains to your credit scores.
+If you pay your business debts off, as fast as possible and as fully as possible, then you can make a very real difference when it pertains to your credit scores.
 See to it that to pay on schedule and you will enjoy the benefits of promptness.

-As an example, if you get credit cards exclusively for your company, or you open business checking accounts and various other bank accounts (and even get a business loan), then the credit reporting bureaus will begin to address your individual and small business credit independently.
+As an example, if you get credit cards exclusively for your company, or you open business checking accounts and various other bank accounts, then the credit reporting bureaus will begin to address your individual and small business credit independently.
 Also, be sure to incorporate, or at the very least file a DBA.